jeremy-swack/wicked-problems/README.md

 # Wicked Problems (DATA 100)

-This is Jeremy Swack's Github page
+This is Jeremy Swack's Github page for DATA 100

 ## Introduction